cirofabianbermudez/nvim/doc/systemverilog/04_concurrency.md

 Simulation ends at time 0, Why?

 With the `fork`, `join_none`, child thread are queued, this happens 16 times, and they are expected to run at time `1ns` but because there is no blocking statement after the `for` loop then the `initial` block ends at time zero and the threads are never executed.
 There is nothing preventing the `initial` block from ending.

+It is important to note that the it is a good practice to put a `$finish` command at the end of the simulation, otherwise the behavior is not the expected, also keep in mind that the `send()` task in the example above is using a `fork join_none` inside the task itself, which is considered a bad practice.

+Because `module` and `program` schedule in different regions, to be more specific `module` block will sample at active region and executes in the same region, where as program block will sample in active region and executes in reactive region, some behaviors are not the same between them.

 ### Waiting for Child Threads to Finish